Philabundance, former La Salle board chair among honorees at Alumni Association Awards reception

 Zarrilli is the past president and chief executive officer of the University City Science Center.
 Founded in 1963, the Science Center is the oldest and largest urban research park in the United States, serving as a dynamic hub for innovation, entrepreneurship and technology/ life science development in the Greater Philadelphia region.
 The Science Center provides capital, lab and office space for start-up, growing and established companies.
 It also offers business incubation, support services and programming for entrepreneurs and start-up companies.

 At La Salle, where he earned a Bachelor of Science degree in accounting in 1983, Zarrilli previously has served as chair of the University’s Board of Trustees.
 His continued service as a La Salle Trustee began in 2012.
 His leadership over the last eight-plus years helped launch La Salle’s Center for Entrepreneurship in 2010, boost the University’s overall efficiency, strengthen enrollment by attracting students from throughout the region, and lead the Board through La Salle’s tuition reset in 2016 and the launch of its brand campaign “Explorers are Never Lost.”

 Alpha Epsilon Alumni Honors Society

-In addition, the Alumni Association will induct more than 5graduating students into the Alpha Epsilon Alumni Honors Society.
+In addition, the Alumni Association inducted more than 55 graduating students into the Alpha Epsilon Alumni Honors Society.